 The Light Program defines successful completion of treatment as the attainment of the following milestones:

-- Participation in the development of and agreement with the follow-up Aftercare Plan
+· Participation in the development of and agreement with a follow-up Aftercare Plan

-How does a patient/client know when treatment in the IOP is over?
+How does a client know when treatment in the IOP is over?

-What happens if a patient/client wishes to discontinue treatment prior to the discharge date recommended by the Primary Therapist?
+What happens if a client wishes to discontinue treatment prior to the discharge date recommended by the primary therapist?

-At the time of involuntary termination from treatment the primary Therapist will meet with you to:
+At the time of involuntary termination from treatment, the Primary Therapist will meet with the client to:

-When would a Primary Therapist recommend premature termination of IOP treatment?
+When would a Primary Therapist recommend premature termination from The Light Program?

-- You are physically violent or threaten physical violence toward other patients or staff.
+· Client is physically violent or threatens physical violence toward other clients or staff.

 VIII.
 Aftercare Planning

-Once the IOP is completed, you will typically be referred to traditional outpatient therapy (once a week) and medication monitoring through a psychiatrist.
-If you have a therapist and or psychiatrist prior to entering the IOP, you will be referred back to that therapist and or psychiatrist.
-If you do not have a therapist and/or psychiatrist prior to entering the Light Program, a referral will be made based on their insurance coverage, scheduling needs, and nearest office location.
+Once The Light Program is completed, clients will typically be referred to traditional outpatient therapy (once a week individual appointments) with a mental health therapist and medication monitoring through a psychiatrist.
+If the client had a therapist and/or a psychiatrist prior to entering the Program, the client will be referred back to that therapist and/or psychiatrist.
+If the client does not have a therapist and/or psychiatrist prior to entering The Light Program, a referral will be made to support ongoing recovery based on the insurance coverage, scheduling needs, and nearest office location.